Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Introduction

-\item We bridge the multi-objective minimax trade-off, so-called Pareto-optimal, between the treatment effect estimation and the regret efficiency under network interference.
-We also propose the criteria for an MAB algorithm to be Pareto-optimal.
+\item We bridge the multi-objective minimax trade-off, achieving Pareto-optimality between treatment effect estimation and regret efficiency under network interference.
+Additionally, we propose criteria for a MAB algorithm to achieve Pareto-optimality.

-\item We propose the UCB-Two Stage-Network (\texttt{UCB-TSN}) algorithm to match the above Pareto trade-off via constructing the upper bound both for the ATE estimation error and regret.
-Our \texttt{UCB-TSN} outperforms~\citet{simchi2023multi} in (i) degenerated single-unit case without interference; and (ii) extended adversarial bandit setting. \end{itemize}
+\item We propose the \texttt{UCB-TSN} algorithm to achieve the aforementioned Pareto trade-off by constructing an upper bound for both the ATE estimation error and regret, which is also validated by experiments.
+Our \texttt{UCB-TSN} algorithm outperforms the elegant preliminary work in (i) the degenerated single-unit case without interference and (ii) the extended adversarial bandit setting.